-In Class Group Assignments:
+Written Assignments:

-There will be three in-class group assignments.
-Groups will consist of 4 to 5 students.
-Each In Class Assignment (ICA) is worth 2%, for a total of 6% of your final grade.
-Students will be expected to hand in one piece of written work per each group and it will be submitted at the end of the class.
-These activities will provide students with an opportunity to evaluate their learning, formulate thoughts and present their ideas to fellow students.
-In-class assignments will be based on attendance and quality of written work submitted.
+There will be three written assignments designed to enhance your knowledge, your critical thinking and your self-reflection.
+Each Written Assignment (WA) is worth 5%, for a total of 15% of your final grade.
+Students will be expected to submit the completed assignments by the deadlines noted below.
+These activities will provide students with an opportunity to evaluate their learning, formulate thoughts and present their ideas to the instructors.
+Evaluation of the written assignments will be based on the quality of written work submitted, using a rubric that will be made available to students.